Right-invariant Sobolev metrics of fractional order on the diffeomorphism group of the circle: Exponential map and minimisation problems

-which is a consequence of the quadratic nature of the geodesic equation \cite{Lan1999}.
-Therefore, given $x_{0}\in X$, the Riemannian \emph{exponential mapping} $\riem_{x_{0}}$, defined as the time one of the flow is well defined in a neighbourhood of $0$ in $T_{x_{0}}X$ for each point $x_{0}$.
-It is moreover a local diffeomorphism from a neighbourhood $V$ of $0$ in $T_{x_{0}}X$ onto a neighbourhood $U(x_{0})$ of $x_{0}$ in $X$ \cite{Lan1999}.
 This last assertion is in general no longer true on a \emph{Fr\'{e}chet manifold} and in particular on $\DiffS$.
 One may find useful to recall on this occasion that the \emph{group exponential} of $\DiffS$ is not a local diffeomorphism \cite{Mil1984}.
 Moreover, the Riemannian exponential map for the $L^{2}$ metric (Burgers equation) on $\DiffS$ is not a local $C^{1}$-diffeomorphism near the origin \cite{CK2002}.
-Nevertheless, it has been established in \cite{CK2002}, that for the Camassa-Holm equation -- which corresponds to the Euler equation of the $H^{1}$ metric on $\DiffS$ -- and more generally for $H^k$ metrics ($k\ge 1$) (see \cite{CK2003}), the Riemannian exponential map was in fact a smooth local diffeomorphism.
+Nevertheless, it has been established in \cite{CK2002}, that for the Camassa-Holm equation -- which corresponds to the Euler equation of the $H^{1}$ metric on $\DiffS$ -- and more generally for $H^k$ metrics ($k\ge 1$) (see \cite{CK2003}), the Riemannian exponential map was in fact a \emph{smooth local diffeomorphism}.
 This result is still true for $H^{s}$ right-invariant metrics on $\DiffS$ provided $s \in [1/2, + \infty)$.
-The proof of Theorem~\ref{thm:exponential_map} is similar to the one given in \cite{EK2011} and will be omitted.
-It requires only the smoothness of the spray on $T\D{q}$ for all $q$ large enough.

-On a \emph{strong Riemannian manifold}, given two nearby points, there exists a unique geodesic, joining these two points, which minimizes (globally) the \emph{arc-length}.
-This is a consequence of the existence of normal neighbourhoods.
-This is no longer true for a \emph{weak Riemannian metric} (pre-Hilbertian structure) in general.

-To make this clear we close this section by a remark concerning the geodesic semi-distance $d_{s}$ induced by the $H^{s}$ metric and defined as the greatest lower bound of path-lengths $L_{s}(\varphi)$, for piecewise $C^{1}$ paths $\varphi(t)$ in $\DiffS$ joining $\varphi_{0}$ and $\varphi_{1}$.
-It was first shown in \cite{MM2005}, that this semi-distance vanishes identically for the $L^{2}$ right-invariant metric on the diffeomorphisms group of any compact manifold.
-More recently, it was shown in \cite{BBHM2011} that $d_s$ vanishes identically on $\DiffS$ if $s\in[0,1/2]$, whereas $d_s$ is a distance for $s > 1/2$